Peppermint Peppermint (IndiaUSA)

 Purposeful Dual Sourcing

+Some of the northern states in India have climates that are also suited for optimal mint cultivation. doTERRA peppermint from India is grown in the state of Uttar Pradesh.
+Peppermint cultivation provides a significant source of income for many farmers there, supporting local economies.
+Indian Peppermint is also the variety found in the doTERRA AromaTouch blend.
 Two of the three main Indian growing seasons are usually used to produce food crops, but oftentimes the middle growing season goes unutilized.
-This middle growing season is perfect for cultivating Peppermint as an annual crop (unlike in the U.S. where it is a perennial).
-Peppermint is an important cash crop for millions of Indian farmers and their families—the vast majority of whom are small producers with land holdings under 2 hectares.
-By sourcing some of our Peppermint in India, we can also support smallholder farmers there.
+This middle growing season is perfect for cultivating peppermint as an annual crop (unlike in the U.S. where it is a perennial).
+Peppermint is an important cash crop for thousands of Indian farmers and their families—the vast majority of whom are small producers with land holdings under 2 hectares.
+By sourcing some Peppermint from India, doTERRA can also support smallholder farmer production there.

-Harvest and Production Process
+Harvest and Production Process – India

 Comments